cypress-io/cypress-documentation/source/guides/testing-strategies/google-authentication.md

 # Adapting an Google App for Testing

 {% note info Note %}
 The previous sections focused on the recommended Google authentication practice within Cypress tests.
-To use this practice it is assumed you are testing an app appropriately built or adapted to use Okta.
+To use this practice it is assumed you are testing an app appropriately built or adapted to use Google.

-The following sections provides guidance on building or adapting an app to use Okta authentication.
+The following sections provides guidance on building or adapting an app to use Google authentication.
 {% endnote %}

 The {% url "Cypress Real World App" https://github.com/cypress-io/cypress-realworld-app %} is used and provides configuration and runnable code for both the React SPA and the Express back end.